-The temporary permissions regime will enable relevant firms and funds which passport into the UK to continue operating in the UK if the UK leaves the EU without a withdrawal agreement, and the passporting regime falls away abruptly when the UK leaves the EU.
+The temporary permissions regime (TPR) will enable relevant firms and funds which passport into the UK to continue operating in the UK at the end of the transition period.

-Alongside the temporary permissions regime, the Government committed to introduce further legislation, to ensure existing contractual obligations not covered by the temporary permissions regime can continue to be met.
+Alongside the TPR, the Government committed to introduce further legislation, to ensure existing contractual obligations not covered by the TPR can continue to be met.
 The Government made legislation for the financial services contracts regime (FSCR) which will provide a limited period of time during which EEA passporting firms can continue to service UK contracts entered into prior to the end of the transition period, in order to wind down their UK business in an orderly fashion.

-This legislation will be relevant where EEA firms which passport into the UK to carry on a regulated activity here fail to notify us that they wish to enter the temporary permissions regime or are unsuccessful in securing authorisation at the end of it, but still have regulated business in the UK to run off.
+This legislation will be relevant where EEA firms which passport into the UK to carry on a regulated activity here fail to notify us that they wish to enter the TPR or are unsuccessful in securing authorisation at the end of it, but still have regulated business in the UK to run off.
 A similar regime will apply to firms based in the EEA which used the electronic commerce exclusion to provide information society services in the UK before the end of the transition period.

 The FSCR is created solely to allow EEA firms to run off existing UK contracts and conduct an orderly exit from the UK market.
 EEA firms within this regime will not be able to write new UK business.
 They will be limited to regulated activities which are necessary for the performance of pre-existing contracts, plus other specific activities provided for by the legislation.
-EEA firms which wish to continue doing new business in the UK after the end of the transition period and those firms wishing to have more flexibility in the regulated activities they are permitted to carry on will need to enter the temporary permissions regime and secure a UK authorisation.
-In addition, EEA firms managing UK authorised funds will not be able to continue to manage those funds under FSCR after exit day.
-Those firms should notify the FCA in order to enter the temporary permission regime to benefit from the transitional period.
+EEA firms which wish to continue doing new business in the UK after the end of the transition period and those firms wishing to have more flexibility in the regulated activities they are permitted to carry on will need to enter the TPR and secure a UK authorisation.
+In addition, EEA firms managing UK authorised funds will not be able to continue to manage those funds under FSCR after the end of the transition period.
+Those firms should notify the FCA in order to enter the TPR.
 The same applies to trustees or depositaries of such funds.

-- Supervised run-off – for EEA firms with UK branches or top-up permissions in the UK which do not enter the TPR, and for EEA firms which entered the TPR but did not secure a UK authorisation at the end.
+- Supervised run-off (SRO) – for EEA firms with UK branches or top-up permissions in the UK which do not enter the TPR, and for EEA firms which entered the TPR but did not secure a UK authorisation at the end

-- Contractual run-off – for remaining incoming services firms.
+- Contractual run-off (CRO) – for EEA services firms with no UK branch